Women in Corporate Governance

 Women are under-represented in the ECGI network and in the broader fields of academia and management.
 They account for only 17% of the appointed research members and 15% of the overall membership.
 ECGI recognises the important contribution of female scholars and leaders in corporate governance.
 It aims to improve the opportunities for this under-represented group by highlighting their work and identifying new candidates to join the ECGI research network.
 This page is intended as a dedicated resource to identify the female members of the network and also provide links to supportive groups within other organisations.
 Here are some of the things ECGI is doing to improve gender diversity in corporate governance:

 1) Actively include female speakers on event programmes; in overall terms ECGI is including more women each year, however, the percentage of their participation has only improved from 6% (in 2002) to 25% (in 2019).
 This is an ongoing challenge.

-2) Actively identify female scholars for nomination as research members without lowering the admittance criteria.
+2) Actively identifying female scholars for nomination as research members while maintaining ECGI's current high admittance standards.
 In overall terms ECGI has appointed 26 female researchers in the past five years, however they remain a marginal group in the network.
-It is possible to submit names of female scholars for nomination by email to email@example.com
+It is possible to submit names of female scholars for nomination by email to firstname.lastname@example.org

 3) Actively appoint female board and committee members.
 All ECGI committees and boards have female representation and it will remain a focus to improve this in the future.